-A few weeks ago, the wet shaving world became abuzz much like the mainstream of social media becomes when a Kardashian goes on to a red carpet wearing a new dress. (or almost wearing one).
+[Updated May, 2021] In mid-2020 the wet shaving world became abuzz much like the mainstream of social media becomes when a Kardashian goes on to a red carpet wearing a new dress. (or almost wearing one).
 This was the first double edged, safety razor Gillette will have mass produced and sold in retail stores in North America (and later Amazon – affiliate link) in several decades: the King C. Gillette Double Edge Safety Razor.

 Facebook groups and shaving forums had multiple posts, YouTube shavers made special videos breaking the news.
 All of them discussing the rumors about new razor being created by Gillette.
 Not that Gillette rolling out a new razor is not groundbreaking news: Gillette seems to introduce a new multi blade razor every few months.
 The only mention they receive in the wet shaving world is a few snarky comments and they move on with the usual topics.
 But this razor was different.